abilandz/PH8124/Lecture_2/Lecture_2.md

 ```linux
 bash
 ```
 and press 'Enter' --- now you are in the **Bash** wonderland!
-Since that is by far the most popular **shell** nowadays, this tutorial will focus exclusively on its concepts, syntax and commands.
-But no worries, at least conceptually a lot of subjects covered in this tutorial apply also to other **shells**!
+Since that is by far the most popular **shell** nowadays, this lecture will focus exclusively on its concepts, syntax and commands.
+But no worries, at least conceptually a lot of subjects covered in this lecture apply also to other **shells**!

 In this lecture we will cover only the  **Bash**  essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your personal determination and time investment.
 Few references for further reading: